 Leading the way in the first of our ‘Behind the Business’ series we have one of the most viral products to come out of Northern Ireland.
 Developed and launched only two years ago by Kerry Nevins to combat severe colic and reflux, the Babocush is an innovative solution that provides babies with the support they need.
-Kerry has won many Innovation awards for the Babocush including Best Innovation for Women In Business and Aer Lingus.
+Kerry has won many Innovation awards for the Babocush in such a short space of time including Women In Business and Aer Lingus.

 Why are you in business?